DegenDudes/ProDeso/README.md

 Check blockchain sync status: either [open in your browser](http://localhost:17001/api/v0/health-check) or `curl http://localhost:17001/api/v0/health-check`.
 This shows 200 if the full blockchain has been downloaded.

+If you are running testnet, then backend is running on port `18001 `.
+Container stack includes nginx on port 80 so you can use http://localhost/api/v0/health-check.

 ## Limitations

 This Deso Backend uses Postgres for data storage, and excludes the usual DESO frontend.